 This type of extinguisher is unsuitable for use on fires involving liquids or gases and in fact could spread a flammable liquid fuel.
 They should not be used on live electrical equipment, although some water extinguisher nozzles create a spray that will not conduct electricity.

-Water mist extinguishers are suitable for use on fires of wood, paper and fabrics, as well as burning liquids, kitchen fat and oil fires and gas fires.
+Water mist extinguishers are suitable for use on fires of wood, paper and fabrics, as well as burning liquids, oil fires and gas fires.
 They are less effective than traditional water extinguishers on deep-seated fires.

-‘Dry’ water mist extinguishers have been tested to 35kV and can be safely used on electrical equipment as the mist does not conduct electricity and the mist does not tend to form puddles.
+Water mist extinguishers with de-ionised water have been tested to 35kV and can be safely used on electrical equipment as the mist does not conduct electricity and the mist does not tend to form puddles.